theos/theos.dev/docs/Variables.md

 - XXX_ARCHS (str)
   - Space-separated list of architectures to build for

+- XXX_IPHONE_ARCHS (str)
+  - An alias for XXX_ARCHS

 - XXX_ENABLE_BITCODE (bool) **[OSX]**
-  - Toggle Bitcode (default: 0)
+  - Toggle bitcode (default: 0)

 - File.extension_CFLAGS (str)
-  - Flag(s) to pass to the compiler when compiling a specific file
+  - Flags to pass to the compiler when compiling a specific file
+  - Space-separated list

+- arch_CFLAGS (str)
+  - Flags to pass to the compiler when compiling for a specific architecture
   - Space-separated list

 - TWEAK_TARGET_PROCESS (str)